To provide a construction service in the ACT, you will need a licence.

 - plumbing plan certifier.

-All these roles must be licensed under the Construction Occupations (Licensing) Act 2004.
-Trades like carpenters and bricklayers don’t need a licence in the ACT.
+All the occupations above must be licensed under the Construction Occupations (Licensing) Act 2004.
+Trades like carpenters and bricklayers do not currently need a licence in the ACT.

 Licence classes

-There are five classes of builder licence.
-Each class has different qualification requirements, scopes of work and may be subject to conditions.
+There are 4 classes of builder licence in the ACT.
+Each class has different scopes of work.
 You need to know your class before applying.

 Specialist building work is: